lmarzen/blog/content/blog/is-software-engineering-real-engineering/index.md

 If a social media platform is down, I am annoyed; if the building I'm in collapses, I am dead.

 This analogy, however, overly generalizes the impact of software.
-There are instances where poorly designed software can have severe consequences, such as in critical systems like healthcare, transportation, and infrastructure.
+There are instances where poorly designed software can have severe consequences, such as in critical systems in healthcare, transportation, and infrastructure.

 - Therac-25: A radiation therapy machine malfunctioned and delivered lethal radiation doses to patients caused by a software race condition.
 Three dead, three critically injured.